OpenDataDSL/website/docs/data/finance/_ECB_FX.md

 All the rates are based on the EURO - click [here](/docs/data/fx) for more information on the Foreign Exchange markets.

-## File Collection
+### File Collection

 The file is retrieved from the ECB website at [http://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml](http://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml)

 ### Schedule

-The data is collected at 16:30 CET business days
+Updates are processed at 16:30 CET on Target business days.

 ### Sample File